aaronalbinson/fresh/src/pages/fresh-talent.md

       intricate lives of ancient civilisations.

-      As a printmaker who usually works with linocut, she enjoys capturing the beauty that exists in the ruins of ancient societies – often taking complex and otherwise overlooked accounts of history and recreating them in an energetic, and engaging manner.
-Since graduating last year, Rebecca's work has been exhibited at globally renowned New Designers and she has worked on a number of commissions, most recently Highest Point Festival.
+      As a printmaker who usually works with linocut, Rebecca enjoys capturing the beauty that exists in the ruins of ancient societies – often taking complex and otherwise overlooked accounts of history and recreating them in an energetic, and engaging manner.
+Since graduating last year, her work has been exhibited at globally renowned New Designers and she has worked on a number of commissions, most recently Highest Point Festival.

       View Rebecca’s work at